I recently made an observation, a very smart person I know blurted out an idea in a meeting and was convinced the idea ended the conversation.

 It could be rephrased like this, people who are very busy think in basics.
 Speed at the cost of depths and I wholly agree with your observationsFredrik Paulin

 This reframe is powerful because it removes the emotional component from the idea completely.
 This behaviour is not something that some people do.
 It’s not an error that pops up as the side effect of fuzzy thinking.
-It’s a classic error that is innate to humans, blank and white thinking.
+It’s a classic error that is innate to humans, black and white thinking.

 To avoid this behaviour myself in the future I want to define this problem as follows.